JoeRu/Scan2Pi2OCR/README.md

 Abby has really good ocr-capabilities (but payed and with price-politics only good for big count of pages recognition) - still better (at least in German) than tesseract; but [tesseract4](https://github.com/tesseract-ocr/tesseract) with LTSM and (_important_) use of the -l language parameter is really good as well.

 The last changes reflect the switch to use docker with tesseract 4.
 Base of this docker image is [tesseract-ocr-re](https://github.com/tesseract-shadow/tesseract-ocr-re) some changes are in the docker directory.
+--
+Added some lines to use [rclone](https://rclone.org/) to push the files to a cloud-Provider and create a link.
+Afterwards the link is added to an Email including the scaned File.